Ian-Ennis/next-graphcms-shows-access/README.md

 ## Data
 The fictional data for this project is stored in [GraphCMS], a headless GraphQL-based content management system.
 An up-to-date listing of the important schemas, retrieved live via GraphQL introspection, is visible on the [Schemas](http://localhost:3001/schemas) page.

-## Contributing
+## Issues
-Issues are documented in the repository on GitHub.
-Each issue is tagged with a label such as `bug` or `feature`, along with a tag indicating estimated effort, such as `effort 3` for high effort.
+Issues are documented on the [Issues](https://codevalapp.github.io/next-graphcms-shows/issues/) page of the public website for the project.
+Each issue includes a type (`Bug` or `Feature`), a numerical rating for effort (using the Fibonacci sequence), a description, and a set of acceptance criteria.

 ## Project structure
 The project follows typical [Next.js] structure.
 Reusable React components reside in the `./components` directory.
 Next.js [pages](https://nextjs.org/docs/basic-features/pages) are located in the `./pages` directory.